BrandonKi/ARCANE/README.md

 - make a function table
 - const table
 - specify amount of variables and functions needed in file
-- add all missing instructions for add, store
 - branch intructions
 - array instructions
 - load from constant table
-- push instruction for 64 bit types
-- load instruction for 64 bit types
-- support for 64 bit types (double, long)
+- support for long type
-- sub instruction for 64 bit types
-- mul instruction for 64 bit types
-- div instruction for 64 bit types
-- rem instruction for 64 bit types
-- pop instructions
-- dup instructions
+- all intructions for long (128 bit)
-- 64 bit type representation in bytecode
+- 128 bit type representation in bytecode
 - string support and representation in bytecode

 ### Compiler